Home • Welcome to ALSO!

 • Uniform Rules of Evidence Act (1974, am.
 1986, 1988, 1999, 2005)

 This comprehensive bankruptcy exemptions act provides a group of general categories for property and assets which are exempt from creditors in bankruptcy proceedings.
-It achieves a fair balance between a debtor's needs and a creditor's rights.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Exemptions Act.)
+It achieves a fair balance between a debtor’s needs and a creditor’s rights.
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 This act provides two separate procedures to be used for the retrieval of wanted persons found in another state.
 Extradition is the traditional executive procedure.
 Rendition is a court-based procedure.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Extradition and Rendition Act.)
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 • Uniform Act for the Extradition of Persons of Unsound Mind (1916)